open-telemetry/oteps/text/0000-unseal-spancontext.md

 ## Motivation

-Currently, SpanContext is the only class that has such a limitation placed upon it in the specification.
+Currently, SpanContext is the only class in the specification that has the limitation of being final placed upon it.
 I also haven't heard a good argument for having a final `SpanContext` so this seems an arbitrary restriction.

-On the other hand, a non-final SpanContext does have advantages for vendor's flexibility.
+On the other hand, a non-final SpanContext does have advantages for vendors' flexibility.
 For example, they could:

 * Add custom routing information to the SpanContext more efficiently than by using the string-based mapping in TraceState.
 * Generate Span IDs lazily (e.g., if a Span only has internal parents and children, a mechanism that is more efficient than a combined 128 + 64 bit identifier could be used).